rich-junwang/rich-junwang.github.io/content/posts/tech/cloud/aws/index.md

 docker push new_image_tag_with_new_region
 ```

-### GitLab
+### GitLab and Github
 Gitlab  changes its authentication methods and the way it works is almost identical to Github.
-The easist way to use it is through personal token.
+The easiest way to use it is through personal token.

 ```